 Hiking is one of my favorite activities.
 Always enjoy it especially if the landscape and surroundings are beautiful.
 Now, hiking up a volcano?
 That’s even more exciting for me!

-After booking online I got in contact with Didi, and we messaged back and forth through the Withlocals platform to schedule the date and pick up time.
+After booking online I got in contact with Didi (the local guide), and we messaged back and forth to schedule the date and pick up time.

 This hike is usually done at night, to be able to enjoy the sunrise from the top of the volcano, so our pick up was painfully scheduled for 2:00 am.